Local Authority owned housing stock, by normal use of dwelling

 Information on council stock is collected at an aggregate level.
 Sensitive or confidential information relating to individual houses or people is not collected.

 Data collected for Stock by normal use is sourced directly from the 32 Local Authorities in Scotland.
 There is no sampling involved in this data collection and complete coverage of Scotland is usually achieved across most data items.
 In the event of non-response from a Local Authority, an estimate can be made either based on previous returns or on alternative information sources.
+A small number of observations are not available.

 Information provided by Local Authorities is extracted from Management Information Systems.
 We expect this information to be of good quality as it is used in the day to day housing management as well as for reporting purposes.
 We also expect the systems to have some built quality assurance.